NHS Education for Scotland Logo

 We will continue to update this page as changes are confirmed - in the meantime, please refer to the GMC webpages outlining the changes.

-At some stage in your SAS career, you might wish to consider applying through the GMC for the Portfolio pathway to the Specialist Register (formerly CESR, the Certificate of Eligibility for the Specialist Register).
+At some stage in your SAS career, you might wish to consider applying through the GMC for Specialist Register via the Portfolio pathway (formerly CESR, the Certificate of Eligibility for the Specialist Register).

-The first port of call should be the GMC website to download a copy of your Specialty Specific Guidance which will give you an indication of what equivalent experience you are required to evidence in your CESR application.
-Please note that all Specialty Specific Guidance documents have been updated for the Portfolio pathway as of 30th November 2023.
+The first port of call should be the GMC website where you will find your Specialty specific guidance for CESR and CEGPR applications - GMC (gmc-uk.org) which will give you an indication of what equivalent experience you are required to evidence in your application.
+Please note that all Specialty Specific Guidance documents have been updated and you should always work from the current SSG on the GMC website, rather than download and save a copy, as the website version is the most up-to-date version.

-You need to access a copy of the relevant and up-to-date Curriculum document for your specialty area, as this will clearly detail the range and breadth of competencies you will be expected to achieve or provide evidence of equivalence for.
-However, do ensure you keep up to date with any curriculum changes as you gather your evidence, as you will need to ensure your Portfolio application contains all the essential requirements applicable at the time of your submission.
+You need to access the relevant, up-to-date Curriculum document for your specialty area, as this will clearly detail the range and breadth of competencies you will be expected to achieve or provide evidence of equivalence for.
+However, do ensure you stay aware of any curriculum changes as you gather your evidence, as you will need to ensure your Portfolio application contains all the essential requirements applicable at the time of your submission.

 The GMC have implemented some important changes to the application process, primarily: